Scrim-Fix/Scrim-fix/README.md

 # 👋 Hi, I'm Rashid Alghamdi (Scrim) | IT & Networking Professional

-I am a **Network Technician & Applied Computing Student** at King Abdulaziz University.
-I created the **Saudi Fix** project to provide efficient PC optimization and technical support solutions.
+I am an IT & Networking Professional specializing in system infrastructure, automation, and tech support.
+I created the Saudi Fix project to provide efficient PC optimization and technical support solutions.
 ---

 ## 🛠️ Skills & Technologies